 This made matters difficult as employers were uncertain of the law surrounding Stamp 3 permission meaning many Stamp 3 holders struggled to secure employment.

-To speak to one of our experienced immigration lawyers in Ireland for a comprehensive breakdown of Irish immigration stamps, call IAS on (+353) 061 518 025.
+To speak to one of our experienced immigration consultants in Ireland for a comprehensive breakdown of Irish immigration stamps, call IAS on (+353) 061 518 025.

 What are the Stamp 4 permissions?